 According to USERRA, returning service members are "required to be reemployed in the job that they would have attained had they not been absent for military service, with the same seniority, status, and pay, as well as other rights and benefits determined by seniority."
 This has been coined the "escalator principle," as the absent employee moves up in rank and seniority in their job placement even though the actual person is on active military duty.
 USERRA also requires that an employer make concerted efforts to train or retrain returning service members to refresh or upgrade their skills.

 Reasonable accommodation must be made for returning employees who have become disabled during their service.
 If the employer is unable to make reasonable accommodation within the old job, the employee will be offered another position for which he or she is qualified or could become qualified.
 Disabled veterans have two years to return to their jobs after their service ends.

-Unpaid Personal Leave may be requested after completion of the 90 day initial employment period.
+Unpaid Personal Leave may be requested after completion of 90 days of employment.
 All applicable accrued paid time off must be exhausted before a request for personal leave is approved.
 Employees may request Personal Leave for situations that do not fall within the provisions of other university leave categories, such as FMLA, military duty, etc.

-For guidance on requesting a personal leave of absence, please contact the Benefits Administration Department at 703-726-8382
+For guidance on requesting a personal leave of absence, please contact Benefits at 571-553-8382.

 Employees may request the use of annual time for religious observances that are not part of the university’s regular Holiday Schedule by providing his or her manager a request in writing.
 Since religious holidays are scheduled events, it is expected that an employee will provide his or her manager with as much notice as possible when requesting leave for this purpose.
 A manager may only deny leave when an employee's absence from work would create an undue hardship on the department's operations.
 If you need additional support regarding Religious Accommodations, please call the Office of Equal Employment Opportunity and HR Policy Compliance at 202-994-9656.